 A heart murmur caused by a turbulent blood flow can be either abnormal or normal:

-Heart murmurs are usually louder when the child has a cold or fever, and typically disappear by adolescence (though not always).
+Normal heart murmurs are usually louder when the child has a cold or fever, and typically disappear by adolescence (though not always).
 However, normal heart murmurs are still associated with a structurally normal heart; they do not cause any exercise restrictions or precautions, do not require antibiotics before a dental-cleaning, and do not require further cardiology evaluation.

 Doctors can evaluate many characteristics of the murmur to determine if it is normal or abnormal, including if it is loud or soft, if it is high- or low-pitched, where on the chest or back it can be heard, if there are differences in the sound based on your child's position, and when the murmur occurs relative to the first and second heart sounds.